Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Risk Factor Impact on Down Payment

-Driving History Accidents, tickets, or DUIs signal higher risk and often require larger deposits
+Driving History Accidents, tickets, or DUIs signal higher risk—DUI drivers saw a 35% premium increase in 2025

 Coverage Lapses Previous policy cancellations suggest payment issues, raising down payment requirements